KUTH-DT

 KUTH-DT (channel 32) is a television station licensed to Provo, Utah, United States, broadcasting the Spanish-language Univision and UniMás networks to Salt Lake City and the state of Utah.
-The station is owned and operated by TelevisaUnivision, and maintains studios on West Amelia Earhart Drive in the northwestern section of Salt Lake City; its transmitter is located west of Orem, in the Lake Mountains.
+The station is owned and operated by TelevisaUnivision and maintains studios on West Amelia Earhart Drive in the northwestern section of Salt Lake City; its transmitter is located west of Orem, in the Lake Mountains.

 History

-The station first signed on the air on April 17, 2003 as KCBU, operating as an independent station; it was originally owned by Cocola Broadcasting.
+The station first signed on the air on April 17, 2003, as KCBU, owned by Cocola Broadcasting.
+By September, when it was added to Comcast cable systems on the Wasatch Front, it was airing the home shopping service America's Collectibles Network.
 Univision Communications bought the station in October 2004 and entered into an outsourcing agreement with Equity Broadcasting (which Univision's principals held a stake in at the time) to operate the station.
 At that time, channel 32 swapped affiliations and call signs with what was then KUTH (Utah's original full-power Univision affiliate on channel 12, licensed to Logan, Utah, which became KUTF in 2005) and became the new Univision affiliate.

 When Univision sold the last of its shares in Equity Broadcasting in 2007, KUTH was supposed to go to Equity outright; however, the transfer of KUTH from Univision to Equity never materialized.
 Later, Univision planned to purchase KUTF to create a duopoly with KUTH but cancelled its plans shortly after Newport Television announced the sale of its Salt Lake City duopoly to High Plains Broadcasting; by that time, private-equity firm Providence Equity Partners owned sizable stakes in both Univision and Newport Television.
 This cancellation resulted in Newport Television retaining ownership of KTVX (channel 4) and selling only KUCW (channel 30) to High Plains Broadcasting (with Newport Television continuing to control both of those stations).

 Under Equity's management of the station, all of KUTH's programming originated from Equity's master control hub at the company's headquarters in Little Rock, Arkansas.
-This arrangement ended on June 12, 2009 as part of the completion of the digital television transition, at which time Univision took over the operations of KUTH outright.
-KUTH has a construction permit to move its transmitter facilities to Farnsworth Peak in the Oquirrh Mountains west of Salt Lake City.
-The move would allow better coverage for the station in the Salt Lake City metro area and points along the Wasatch Front where Lake Mountain stations would be weak.
+This arrangement ended on June 12, 2009, as part of the completion of the digital television transition, at which time Univision took over the operations of KUTH outright.

 News operation

-Under Equity's management of the station, KUTH began airing weeknight newscasts at 5 and 10 p.m.
-The newscasts were produced out of the company's headquarters in Little Rock, with reports filed by Salt Lake City-based reporters.
+Under Equity's management of the station, and while it was on channel 12, KUTH began airing weeknight newscasts at 5 and 10 p.m. in 2003.
+The newscasts were produced from a facility in Iowa, with reports filed by two Salt Lake City-based reporters.
+Later, production shifted to an Equity-owned facility in Little Rock, Arkansas, which produced newscasts for Univision affiliates in six states.
 The newscasts were canceled in June 2008, after Equity instituted a companywide suspension of news programs on its Univision-affiliated stations.
-Local newscasts would not return to KUTH until September 30, 2013, when Univision launched weeknight 5 and 10 p.m. newscasts branded Noticias 32 Salt Lake City.
+Local newscasts returned on September 30, 2013, when Univision launched weeknight 5 and 10 p.m. newscasts branded Noticias 32 Salt Lake City.

-Technical information
+Technical information and subchannels

-Subchannels

-The station's digital signal is multiplexed:
+KUTH-DT's transmitter is located west of Orem, in the Lake Mountains.
+The station's signal is multiplexed: